Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter3.md

 ![More boxes: Callback Queue, Browser APIs, Event Loop](images/event-loop.png)

 Imagine that `callback()` is ready to be executed.
 When `pow()` finishes the Call Stack is empty and the Event Loop pushes `callback()` in.
 That's it!
-If you understand the illustration above then your ready to understand all the JavaScript.
+If you understand the illustration above then you are ready to understand all the JavaScript.
 Remember: Browser APIs, Callback Queue, and Event Loop are the pillars of asynchronous JavaScript.
 And if you fancy videos I suggest watching [What the heck is the event loop anyway](https://www.youtube.com/watch?v=8aGhZQkoFbQ) by Philip Roberts.
 It's one of the best explanation ever of the Event Loop.
 Hold on though because we're not done with asynchronous JavaScript.
 In the next sections we'll take a closer look at ES6 Promises.

 ## Callback hell and ES6 Promises